 Living at Haverford

-Residential Life & Housing policies and procedures can be found within the Student’s Guide, a resource for the students, faculty, staff, and administration of Haverford College.
+Residential Life & Housing policies and procedures can be found within the Residential Life Handbook, a resource for the students, faculty, staff, and administration of Haverford College.

-First-year students arrive and move in on Wednesday, August 30, 2017 starting at 8:30 a.m.
-With the only exception being for pre-approved categories of students, we are unable to allow students access to or permission to move into their room before this date.
-Information about the Arrival and Non-Academic Registration (our "Welcome" and "Check-In" process) process will be available over the summer on the First-Year Students site.
+First-year students arrive and move in on Wednesday, August 28, 2019 starting at 8:30 a.m. with the only exception being for pre-approved categories of students.
+We are unable to allow students access to or permission to move into their room before this date.
+Information about the New Student Check-In process will be available over the summer on the First-Year Students site.

 Your New Address